henryiii/scipy-2020-bh/tutorial-proposal.md

-# SciPy 2020 Tutorial submission: Effective histograms with boost-histogram
+# SciPy 2020 Tutorial submission
+## Boost-histogram: Histograms for all

 Contributors:

 * Henry Schreiner
 * Jim Pivarski

-## Short description
+* Hans Dembinski

+## Abstract / Tutorial Description

 This tutorial is an introduction to boost-histogram, a library providing a powerful histogram-as-an-object concept.
-It is aimed at scientists and data analyst who use histograms in their analysis.
+It is aimed at anyone who uses histograms in their analysis or research, with an advanced section at the end for library authors and advanced users.
 Some familiarity with numpy and at least passing knowledge of numpy's histogram functions is expected.
 Some familiarity with matplotlib is also useful, but not required.
+Advanced sections will cover numba and xarray, but should be completable without prior knowledge.

 We will work though a series of notebooks and will build up the idea of a histogram as an object instead of a collection of arrays.
 We will then solve